google/seq2seq/README.md

 - [Read the documentation](https://google.github.io/seq2seq)

-If you use this code for academic research, plase cite it as:
+If you use this code for academic purposes, plase cite it as:

 ```
 @article{COMING SOON}